Tyson Adams

 I Believe In An Open Mind – But Not So Open My Brain Falls Out

 If I had one highlight of the festival it has to be this Sunday session.
-The speakers were Misha KetchellStephen LewandowskyAlom Shaha and James Paterson, and had a hearty discussion about science, communication, the media, think tanks (of which James is editor of the notorious IPA) and climate change.
-Alom was someone I hadn’t head of before and it was great to hear his contributions.
+The speakers were Misha KetchellStephen LewandowskyAlom Shaha and James Paterson, and had a hearty discussion about science, communication, the media, think tanks (of which James is an editor of the notorious IPA) and climate change.
+Alom was someone I hadn’t heard of before and it was great to hear his contributions.
 It was also great to meet Stephen and Misha in person after the session.

 Northern Lights